-- the temporary suspension of Medicare sequestration from May 1, 2020, to December 31, 2021; - an appropriation of \$100 billion to the Public Health and Social Services Emergency Fund for a new program to reimburse, through grants or other mechanisms, eligible health care providers and other approved entities for COVID-19-related expenses or lost revenues; - the expansion of CMS' Accelerated and Advance Payment Program; and - · waivers or temporary suspension of certain regulatory requirements.
+- the temporary suspension of Medicare sequestration, which began May 1, 2020 and ultimately was extended to April 1, 2022.
+The sequestration adjustment was phased back in with a 1% reduction beginning April 1, 2022, and returned to 2% on July 1, 2022. - an appropriation of \$100 billion to the Public Health and Social Services Emergency Fund for a new program to reimburse, through grants or other mechanisms, eligible health care providers and other approved entities for COVID-19-related expenses or lost revenues; - · the expansion of CMS' Accelerated and Advance Payment Program; and - · waivers or temporary suspension of certain regulatory requirements.